Moltard/CSS-ZE-Configs/README.md

 It's a (currently) private version of Entwatch recoded from scratch by Zacade (one of the original creator of Entwatch) who wanted to clean the code.

-The syntax of the cfg changed, which let me to recreate a majority of all the cfgs.
+The syntax of the cfg changed, which led me to recreate a majority of all the cfgs.
 It's possible some of those cfg were not created by me (it's hard to keep track of it once it's on a server).

 ---